blankworker1/BYOB/ONBOARDING.md

 You:

-Send transactions.
+- Send transactions.

-Receive tokens.
+- Receive tokens.

-Practice signing.
+- Practice signing.

-Explore peer-to-peer exchange.
+- Explore peer-to-peer exchange of value.

 The rules are real.